zfl1rice/strava-training-planner/docs/code-review.md

 > Previous checkpoint: [adaptive block-review files and priorities](adaptive-block-reviews.md#files-and-review-priorities).
 > Start with snapshot freshness/atomic persistence, decision-to-role transitions, and the coaching prompt.
-> Live reviews are evaluation-only; production dispatch remains deferred.
+> At that checkpoint, live reviews were evaluation-only; the current app has durable review dispatch.

 > For the current generation changes, start with the [AI readiness review map](ai-readiness.md#review-map).
 > Earlier policy descriptions below may describe the previous planner.